feklee/san/README.md

 Parametric design (Fusion 360): http://a360.co/2BTdbKg

-Inside of each node there is a tiny microcontroller.
+Inside of each node there is a tiny microcontroller, a Digispark clone (ATtiny85).

 Edges